load Python modules

 We can pool all the data and estimate one big regression to asses the influence of the floor variable on radon levels across all counties.

-The variable \(x\) corresponds to the floor column, with \(0\) representing basement, and \(1\) representing ground floor.
+The variable \(f\) corresponds to the column floor in the radon data frame, which will be internally coded as binary with \(0\) representing basement, and \(1\) representing ground floor.

 By ignoring the county feature, we do not differenciate on counties.